Myth #4: Active Managers Protect Better in Equity Market Sell-Offs

 The State Street Difference

 We deliver target date funds through various investment vehicles, including collective investment trusts (CITs), custom separate accounts and mutual funds.
-Since our CIT series inception in 2005, the average State Street target date fund has outperformed 94% of our peers, while also experiencing lower volatility than 76% of the same peer group, due in large part to our broadly diversified set of underlying asset classes.
-Our indexing approach keeps fees low, while securities lending options offer opportunities to boost returns.
+Since our CIT series inception in 2005, the average State Street target date fund has outperformed 90% of our peers, while also experiencing lower volatility than 76% of the same peer group, due in large part to our broadly diversified set of underlying asset classes.3 Our indexing approach keeps fees low, while securities lending options aims to offer opportunities to boost returns.

 With a demonstrated track record, we focus on four areas of differentiation:

 For more information on pricing, strategies and performance, contact DCIntermediaryTeam@ssga.com.

 1 Competitor glidepath info sourced from fact sheets and/or prospectus.
 Fixed Income asset class statistics sourced from Factset, as of June 30, 2021.
 Because.
 Yield to worst calculation is a weighted average of the yield of each underlying index per Factset, as of June 30, 2021.
 Past performance is not a guarantee of future results.
 Allocations are as of roll down schedule date indicated, are subject to change, and should not be relied upon as current thereafter.